IGT Selling Italian Gaming Device, Sports Betting Units to Apollo Unit for $1.15 Billion

 The transaction with IGT marks the latest in a series of efforts by Apollo or related entities to scoop up various gaming assets outside the US.

 Just a couple of months ago, the private equity firm was said to be interested in UK bookmaker William Hill, until Caesars Entertainment flexed its muscles, snatching up the sportsbook operator.
 Apollo is now rumored to be mulling a run at William Hill’s European business, which Caesars will almost certainly sell upon finalizing its takeover.

-Apollo is also attempting to acquire casino operator Great Canadian Gaming Corp.
+Apollo is also attempting to acquire real money casino operator Great Canadian Gaming Corp.
 (GCGC) for $2.5 billion in a deal announced last month.
 It remains to be seen what happens on that front.
 But several major GCGC shareholders are balking, saying the private equity shop’s offer for GCGC substantially undervalues the company relative to its post-coronavirus pandemic potential.